Venice court temporarily blocks da Vinci loan to Louvre

-MILAN (AP) — An administrative court in Venice has temporarily suspended the loan of Leonardo da Vinci’s “Vitruvian Man” to the Louvre for an exhibition that is set to open later this month.
+MILAN (AP) — An administrative court in Venice decided Tuesday to temporarily suspend the loan of Leonardo da Vinci’s “Vitruvian Man” to the Louvre in Paris for an exhibition that is set to open later this month.

-Tuesday’s decision followed a request by the non-profit group Italia Nostra, which has been protesting the loan of the famed drawing by the Renaissance master from Venice’s Accademia Gallery.
+The move followed a request by the non-profit group Italia Nostra, which has been protesting the loan of the famed drawing by the Renaissance master from Venice’s Accademia Gallery.

+A final decision is set for Oct.
+16, just days before the exhibition marking the 500th anniversary of Leonardo’s death is set to open at the Louvre on Oct.
+24.

-Italia Nostra, which campaigns for the protection of Italy’s cultural treasures, argued that such an important masterpiece should not leave Italy.
+Italia Nostra, which campaigns for the protection of Italy’s cultural treasures, argued that such a “precious and fragile” masterpiece should not leave Italy.

 The Culture Ministry called the decision “incomprehensible.”